 Finally, good ice is the finishing touch.
 Pack the glass full and use large chunks, not crushed ice.
 The colder this drink is the more refreshing it will be.

-If you like Gin and Tonic, you might want to try the Moscow Mule for something different.
+As always, good ingredients will help this drink, and any other drink, reach its full potential.If you like Gin and Tonic, you might want to try the Moscow Mule for a spicier take on a highball.